AI Fluent · Chapter 05

 Invents Things That Don't Exist

-Assumes Your Project
+Assumes Your Project Structure

 After six months of directing, you understand your product more deeply than if you'd typed every line yourself — because you reviewed every line, questioned every decision, and directed every change.